RanvirWankhede/MediSphereAR/README.md

 MediSphereAR
 Welcome to the MediSphereAR GitHub repository!
 This project leverages Augmented Reality (AR) to revolutionize the way medical and anatomical education is delivered.
-Our platform provides immersive, 3D visualizations of human anatomy, enhancing comprehension and engagement for students, educators, and professionals in the healthcare industry.
+Our platform provides immersive, 3D visualizations of human anatomy, enhancing comprehension and engagement for students, educators and professionals in the healthcare industry.

 **•	Repository Contents**

-1. Interface Website Code: The front-end code for the MediSphereAR website, designed to provide users with easy access to information, downloads, and resources.
+1. Interface Website Code: The front-end code for the MediSphereAR website, designed to provide users with easy access to information, downloads and resources.

 2. Interface App Code: The codebase for the mobile application, which serves as the primary interface for interacting with the AR content.
-This app includes features like 3D model viewing, interactive animations, and educational overlays.
+This app includes features like 3D model viewing, interactive animations and educational overlays.

-3. User Manual PDF: A comprehensive guide on how to set up and use MediSphereAR, including technical requirements, installation instructions, and troubleshooting tips.
+3. User Manual PDF: A comprehensive guide on how to set up and use MediSphereAR, including technical requirements, installation instructions and troubleshooting tips.

 4. Images and Videos of Working Prototype: Visual documentation showcasing the functionality and features of MediSphereAR.
 These materials are particularly useful for those unable to experience the AR features in person.